Teeth implants – the course of treatment

 Due to the development of implantology, there are a growing number of implant systems on the market.
-In our clinic, we successfully apply implants from the Swedish company Nobel Biocare, which is one of the most well-known and respected brands in the world.
+In our clinic, we successfully apply implants, which is one of the most well-known and respected brands in the world.
 These dental implants are covered by a lifetime warranty.

 Indications for the use of implants

 Implantology offers a range of solutions to replace:

 - complete toothlessness

 - Thanks to the stimulation of bone tissue, dental implants minimise the loss of bone that occurs after the removal of teeth.

 - They eliminate the need to file down teeth adjacent to the gap, which is required when using conventional prosthetic bridges.
 This is especially important when the pillar teeth are completely healthy, because filing involves work on undamaged tissues – enamel – and thus weakens their structure.

 - They give the opportunity to restore deficiencies using permanent work.
 The patient can avoid using an uncomfortable removable prosthesis and thus improve the comfort of daily activities, such as eating or speaking.